Eemian Sea

-The Eemian Sea was a body of water located approximately where the Baltic Sea is now during the last interglacial, or Eemian Stage, Marine isotopic stage (MIS) 5e, roughly 130,000 to 120,000 years BP.
+The Eemian Sea was a body of water located approximately where the Baltic Sea is now during the Last Interglacial (also known as the Eemian or Marine Isotope Stage 5e), roughly 130,000 to 120,000 years BP.
 Sea level was 5 to 7 m higher globally than it is today, due to the release of glacial water in the early stage of the interglacial after the Saale glaciation.

 Names

 Although "Eemian" applies only in this article to the northern European glacial system, some have used the term in a wider sense to mean any high-level body of water in the last interglacial and others use the Russian term Mikulinian for the northern European events.

 Sea level was 5 to 7 metres higher during MIS 5e, resulting in submersion of much of the Baltic region.

 Overview

 Possible Baltic seaways at time of Eemian Sea.
 The symbols indicate the type of evidence.